-Applications for STFC-supported places should arrive early in the New Year as the initial selection will be made in late February and shortlisted applicants resident in the UK will be asked to visit the Institute during the period 10-12 March 2014; the Institute will cover reasonable travel expenses.
+Applications for STFC-supported places should arrive early in the New Year as the initial selection will be made in late February and shortlisted applicants resident in the UK will be asked to visit the Institute mid-March 2014; the Institute will cover reasonable travel expenses.
 Applicants will be interviewed, typically for about 30 minutes, by the four members of the Graduate Student Selection Committee in order to discuss aspects of their undergraduate courses and their potential research interests.
 Before and after the interview, members of staff will be available to talk to applicants on an individual basis about the availability of Ph.D. topics in particular areas.
 The opportunity to meet current postgraduate students is also an important part of the visit.

 Final allocation of STFC funded studentships cannot take place until the undergraduate degree results are available, usually at the end of June.
 However, following the interviews, provisional awards are offered to the highest ranking candidates.

 Many applicants will apply to a number of other universities, some of which have different timetables for deciding on admissions.
 If applicants are still interested in a Ph.D. place at the Institute, it is essential that following an offer from another university, they contact email@example.com before responding.

 Details of how to apply can be found on the University's Prospective Graduate Students homepage.

 Please follow the instructions!